Bombshell moment Proud Boys leader finally admits Trump lost 2020 election

 Bombshell moment Proud Boys leader finally admits Trump lost 2020 presidential election

-Enrique Tarrio’s admission – more than two years after the Capitol riot – came too late to save him from being hit with the longest sentence ever handed down over Jan 6
+Enrique Tarrio’s admission – more than two years after the Capitol riot – came too late to save him from the longest January 6 sentence to date

 Related video: Convicted Proud Boys organizer calls Alex Jones from prison

-In a bombshell moment in federal court on Tuesday, the former leader of right-wing hate group Proud Boys finally admitted for the first time that Donald Trump lost the 2020 presidential election.
+As he pleaded with a federal judge for leniency on 5 September, the former leader of the far-right Proud Boys admitted that Donald Trump lost the 2020 presidential election.

-Enrique Tarrio, 39, was sentenced to 22 years in prison for orchestrating a failed plot to keep the former president in power – marking the longest sentence ever doled out in connection to the January 6 Capitol riot.
+Enrique Tarrio, 39, was sentenced to 22 years in prison for orchestrating a failed plot to keep the former president in power – marking the longest sentence ever to date among the hundreds of cases connected to the Capitol riot on 6 January, 2021, an attack fuelled by Mr Trump’s false narrative that the election was “stolen” from him and “rigged” against him.

-Before his sentence was handed down, the man who once led the neo-fascist gang gave a statement to the court where he begged for leniency from the judge.

-Then, in a shock move, he publicly denounced his false claims that the election was “stolen” from Mr Trump for the very first time.
+He also publicly denounced his false claims that the election was “stolen” from Mr Trump.

 “My candidate lost,” he admitted.

-“What happened on January 6 was a national embarrassment...
-I do not think what happened that day was acceptable.”
+“What happened on January 6 was a national embarrassment ...
+I do not think what happened that day was acceptable,” he said.

 Choking up with emotion, Tarrio said that he had let his family down with his actions as he begged the judge not to rob him of his 40s behind bars.